-- Do team members have the appropriate backgrounds and experiences to accomplish the proposed activities and to address the needs of the intended audiences? - Is this team prepared to execute and complete the goals and outcomes outlined in the narrative? - Will team members be adequately credited for their contributions to the project?
+- Do team members have the appropriate backgrounds and experiences to accomplish the proposed activities? - Will team members (including early career or contingent staff, students, and interns) be adequately credited for their contributions to the project? - If roles are identified without a named staff member, is there a position description for identifying and hiring individuals with appropriate skills?

-- Are early career or contingent staff, students, or interns receiving adequate mentorship or professional development opportunities? - When roles are identified without a named staff member, is there a position description that adequately addresses needs for identifying and hiring individuals with appropriate skills?
+5: The reasonableness of the proposed budget in relation to the proposed activities, staff compensation, the anticipated results, products, and dissemination

-5: The reasonableness of the proposed budget in relation to the proposed activities, staff compensation, the anticipated results, products, and dissemination (aligns with narrative section Activities and project team, Attachment 3: Work plan, and the Budget)
+(aligns with narrative section Activities and project team, Attachment 3: Work plan, and the Budget justification)

-- Does the budget align with the project's overarching goals and specific planned activities? - Are adequate resources allocated for project staff, relative to the accompanying tasks? - If contingent staff, students, or interns are involved in the project, are there mechanisms to ensure their efforts are compensated appropriately? - If the project includes third parties (i.e., subrecipients, contractors, or consultants), how will the lead institution manage any resulting technical assets or infrastructure beyond the period of performance? - For Level III projects requesting federal matching funds, are activities covered by matching funds clearly identified and likely to contribute to the sustainability of the project?
+- Does the budget align with the project's activities and are adequate resources allocated for project staff? - If contingent staff, students, or interns are involved in the project, are there mechanisms to ensure their efforts are compensated appropriately? - If the project includes third parties (i.e., subrecipients, contractors, or consultants), how will the lead institution manage any resulting technical assets or infrastructure beyond the period of performance? - For Level III projects requesting federal matching funds, are activities covered by matching funds clearly identified?